altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~They were all awake~
 ~People on the street, examining the wreckage of cars.
 Searching for survivers.~
+~But more than that:~
+~Robert saw in the distance saw a new group of people approach the ones looking for survivers~ ~He saw one leader in that new group~
+*The group descended upon those looking for survivers* ~It was over in a few moments: the searchers not even aware of what the stakes were~ 'RG_T::They are using namshubs'
+~It was one person, the leader - collecting a drone army~ ~Growing exponentially~
+~Al-tok understood at that moment where the Algera had been placed~ ~Into all of them~
+*Robert of the tok turned and walked back inside*
+~If that group was any indication, The Algera would congeal onto few hosts again~ ~It would just take a little time~
+~But if it could find that needle...~
 ~So Al-tok, all of them, searched, and waited~
 ~There was a sense of urgency, of desperation, of winning at all costs~ ~So it gained ground how ever it could~